micmejia/bible-dump/AMPC/Revelation/Rev 9.md

-Then the fifth angel blew [his] trumpet, and I saw a star that had fallen from the sky to the earth; and to the angel was given the key [^a]of the shaft of the Abyss (the bottomless pit).
+Then the fifth angel blew [his] trumpet, and I saw a star that had fallen from the sky to the earth; and to the angel was given the key of the shaft of the Abyss (the bottomless pit).